Storytelling Matters!

 - Started teaching CTE Arts and Technology in 1996 at Capital High School in Olympia, WA

-- Achieved National Board Certification in CTE (2014)
+- Achieved and maintained National Board Certification in CTE (since 2014)

 - Selected as one of the top presenters at numerous CTE conferences